Geography of the Democratic Republic of the Congo: Geographic regions

 Several major geographic regions may be defined in terms of terrain and patterns of natural vegetation, namely the central Congo Basin, the uplands north and south of the basin, and the eastern highlands.

-The country's core region is the central Congo Basin.
+The DRC's core region is the central Congo Basin.
 Having an average elevation of about 44 m, it measures roughly 800,000 sqkm, constituting about a third of the DRC's territory.
 Much of the forest within the basin is swamp, and still more of it consists of a mixture of marshes and firm land.

 North and south of the basin lie higher plains and, occasionally, hills covered with varying mixtures of savanna grasses and woodlands.
 The southern uplands region, like the basin, constitutes about a third of the DRC's territory.
 The area slopes from south to north, starting at about 1,000 m near the Angolan border and falling to about 500 m near the basin.
 Vegetation cover in the southern uplands territory is more varied than that of the northern uplands.

 In some areas, woodland is dominant; in others, savanna grasses predominate.
 South of the basin, along the streams flowing into the Kasai River are extensive gallery forests.
 In the far southeast, most of the former Katanga Province is characterized by somewhat higher plateaus and low mountains.
 The westernmost section of the DRC, a partly forested panhandle reaching the Atlantic Ocean, is an extension of the southern uplands that drops sharply to a very narrow shore about 40 km long.

 In the much narrower northern uplands, the cover is largely savanna, and woodlands are rarer.
 The average elevation of this region is about 600 m, but it rises as high as 900 m where it meets the western edge of the eastern highlands.

 The eastern highlands region is the highest and most rugged portion of the country.
 It extends for more than 1,500 km from above Lake Albert to the country's southern tip and varies in width from 80 to 560 km.
 Its hills and mountains range in altitude from about 1,000 m to more than 5,000 m.
 The western arm of the Great Rift Valley forms a natural eastern boundary to this region.
 The eastern border of the DRC extends through the valley and its system of lakes, which are separated from each other by plains situated between high mountain ranges.

 In this region, changes in elevation bring marked changes in vegetation, which ranges from montane savanna to heavy montane forest.
 The Rwenzori Mountains between lakes Albert and Edward constitutes the highest range in Africa.
 The height and location of these mountains on the equator make for a varied and spectacular flora.